amannkumar/getx_route_app/README.md

 ## Getting Started

-This project is a example of route management in Flutter.
+This project is a consist of a simple UI showing example of route management through GETX.

 The live Demo of the project is displayed